INFO CORNER

 General Terms and Conditions of BCNLIP IDIOMAS S.L.U.

-Registered office: BCNLIP IDIOMAS, S.L.U. – Plaza del Duque de Medinaceli, 6, Local – 08002 Barcelona.
+Registered office: BCNLIP IDIOMAS, S.L.U. – Avinyo 50, Local – 08002 Barcelona.
 NIF: B44974046.
 Phone number: +34 933186591, Fax +34 933014696, e-mail info@bcnlip.com, website www.bcnlip.com.

 I.- ACADEMIC SCHOOL YEAR AND CLASS SCHEDULE

-Please note that the decision to open or close the school, and the determination of which groups will have classes during these holiday periods, is solely at the discretion of the school.
-There is no commitment to provide regular classes to all students during these holiday periods.
-For students enrolled in long-term courses, it’s important to understand that the holiday breaks in August and December are part of the scheduled course timeline.
-The school won’t be offering refunds or additional classes to compensate for these periods.
+For students enrolled in long-term courses, holiday periods in August and December form part of the scheduled academic calendar.
+The School will not provide refunds or additional classes to compensate for these periods.
 These breaks are integrated into the overall course schedule for all students.

 II.- TERMS OF ENROLMENT AND STUDIES.